Blasteed/ESOS/README.md

-# LOLCODE
+# ESOS

-This repostory contains some tests i tried on LOLCODE, an eso-language.
-I like it, it's kinda funny, try use it too...
-I used lci as interpreter (https://github.com/justinmeza/lci.git).
+This repostory contains some tests i tried on different eso-languages.

+---

+#### For LOLCODE:
+I used [lci](https://github.com/justinmeza/lci.git) as interpreter.